sin5678/inav_cn_wiki/Failsafe.md

 **Option one**

-Set receiver to send out `NO PULSES`
+Set receiver to send out `NO PULSES` on a failsafe event.

 **Option two**